miguel-2099/Outside-Learning/Azure-ML.md

     Because cloud computing doesn't have to be constrained by a physical infrastructure the same way with a traditional datacenter, it uses the internet to deliver these services.
 In a way, if you need to increase your infrasctructure rapidly, you don't have to wait to build a new datacenter, you can use the cloud to expand your IT footprint.
 (Compute power: how much processing your computer can do.)

 - Unit 4:
+  - Describe the shared responsability model:
+    - The model idea is sharing responsabilities between the cloud provider and the consumer.
+The responsabilities can shift depending on the situation, still, the cloud provider is responsible for: Physical security, power, cooling, and network connectivity.
+The consumer is responsible for: Data and information stored in the clour, and access security (access for those who need it).

 Define cloud computing.